 Social workers advocate for social justice and work with people to resolve problems in their day-to-day lives.
-They work one on one with vulnerable children and adults, families in need of assistance, seniors, people with disabilities, people who struggle with addictions or mental health problems, refugees and other clients to identify and achieve goals for better quality of life.
+They work one on one with vulnerable children and adults, families in need of assistance, seniors, people with disabilities, people who struggle with substance misuse or mental health problems, refugees and other clients to identify and achieve goals for a better quality of life.

 If this sounds like you, the Douglas College Bachelor of Social Work (BSW) program will give you the social-work skills and knowledge to take on roles at non-profit community organizations, child welfare agencies, residential and health-care programs and more, where you will work with children, individuals, families and community groups.

 Bachelor of social work grads are in high demand throughout the province.
 B.C.’s 2025 Labour Market Outlook lists social work as one of the province’s top occupations in terms of job opportunities.

 Program at a Glance

 Our BSW program takes three years to complete; all you need is 30 university-transferable credits to be admitted.
 With our degree, the prerequisites are built into the first year of the program, so even if you have taken general university-transferable courses, you’ll still be eligible to apply.

 Douglas College BSW graduates are eligible to write the licensure exam, administered by the BC College of Social Workers, to become registered social workers in BC.

 Josh Rasalan realized he wanted to study social work.
 And then Douglas made it possible.